-A first look is prettyyyy self-explanatory, to be honest: it’s the first time when you + your boo see each other BEFORE your ceremony!
+A first look is prettyyyy self-explanatory, to be honest: it’s the first time when you + your partner see each other BEFORE your ceremony!
 I know, I know … it’s a little rebellious!
 Tradition has it that you do not see each other until you walk down the aisle.
-I bet you didn’t even KNOW there were any other options besides following that tradition!

 First looks have become wayyy more popular in the past few years as the focus in the wedding industry has shifted from tradition → the actual couple!
 You know what I mean if you’ve been planning a wedding – there can be sooo much pressure to adhere to old traditions.
 And if those traditions are meaningful to you then, by all means, follow them!
 But couples are realizing that they don’t *have* to.